 1 pound fresh green beans, trimmed and cut into 2-inch pieces

 2 cups sliced mushrooms

 2/3 cup chicken stock

 Gather the ingredients.
 Preheat the oven to 350 F.

 Bring a medium pot of water to a boil over high heat, then season it with 3/4 teaspoon of the salt.
 Blanch the green beans for 2 to 3 minutes or until bright green; drain and set aside in the colander to cool.

 Melt the butter in a large saucepan over medium-high heat, then add the onion and sauté for 3 minutes or until just barely translucent.

 Add the mushrooms and garlic to the saucepan and saute for 5 minutes, or until the mushrooms have released their juice and begun to reabsorb it.

-Add the cream cheese and stir constantly until it is softened and combined with the mixture, about 1 minute.
+Add the cream cheese and whisk until it is softened and combined with the mixture, about 1 minute.
 Add the chicken broth and heat for 2 minutes or until lightly bubbling.

 Turn off the heat, then add the parmesan cheese, pepper, and blanched green beans.
 Mix thoroughly, then spread into an 8-x 8-inch baking dish.